 6) Manage the gardener (Alveo) who comes twice a week (Mondays and Thursdays).
 This includes paying him once/month for his services in cash and setting his priorities for each working day.
 Alveo generally manages the gardens himself and is very experienced doing so.
 However, there should be a conversation with Alveo each day he works to answer any questions he has, provide any guidance and projects and be sure that he has the supplies he needs to do his job.
 For example, I regularly ask him to clean the exterior windows (once/month), touch-up paint and other tasks when necessary.
 Occasionally, you'll need to purchase gasoline, 2-cycle engine oil, garden chemicals or other supplies for him which will be reimbursed.

 7) Pay utility bills when they cannot be paid online by myself.
 This is normally just propane gas deliveries or cases when the water, electric or cable internet bill can't be paid online.
-I will cover the utility costs during house sits up to their normal averages.
-In other words, I will cover the costs of utilities unless they exceed their normal amounts.
-The house sitter would be responsible for any overages.
+I will send you a total for these costs once a month for reimbursement of any bills I have paid.

 8) Maintain the propane tanks.
 There are two 100lb propane tanks connected to valve that automatically switches from one tank to the other when a tank is emptied.
 There is an indicator on the valve that changes color when this happens.
 When one tank is emptied, you will be responsible for calling the supplier (Tropigas) and ordering a replacement tank.
 This should be monitored at least once per week.
 The idea is to never run out of gas as it supplies the stove/oven, water heaters and dryer (laundry).
 Sometimes there are week-long holidays in Panama so you don't want to end up without gas during these holidays!